pgmadonia/codeastro_project/README.md

-# edge_dec
+# edgedec

-edgedec - a package to find edges between colors in a picture
+## a package to find edges between colors in a picture

 This package uses matplotlib.image to load a picture into memory as a Picture object.